 - ¼ teaspoon cayenne

 - ¼ cup dried cranberries

 - 1 small honey crisp golden delicious or pink lady apple, sliced

 - Preheat oven to 250 degrees F. Line baking sheet with parchment paper and spray with cooking spray.

 - Thinly slice apple using a mandoline.
 Lay apple slices on prepared baking sheet.
 Bake apple chips for 45 minutes.
-Flip over the chips and bake an additional 45 minutes.
+Flip over the chips and bake an additional 30 minutes or until golden brown.
 Remove from oven and let cool.

 - Meanwhile, prepare apple vinaigrette.
 Blend garlic - apple cider vinegar.
 Slowly add oil and emulsify.
 Set aside.

 - Increase oven temperature to 350 degrees F. Line baking sheet with parchment paper.